Security-Onion-Solutions/securityonion-docs/idh.rst

 Intrusion Detection Honeypot
 ============================

-Starting in Security Onion 2.3.110, we have a new Intrusion Detection Honeypot node.
-This allows you to build a node that mimics services.
+The Intrusion Detection Honeypot node allows you to build a node that mimics services.
 Connections to these services automatically generate alerts.

 From the book, *Intrusion Detection Honeypots* (Sanders, C):